deathsave/grand-prix/docs/RULES.md

 Modes
 -----

-### Pace Lap

-This is effectively the "base mode".

-TODO: Define base-scoring...

-### Green-flag

-The race is underway.
-This is the primary left-flipper shot.
-The left gate is held open allowing a counter-clockwise orbit.
-Bottom-most 3 inserts on South-East chain keep track of successful orbits.

-* Mode activated when one of the 2 pairs of drop targets go down.
-* 3 orbits activates Pit Row.

-TODO: Define scoring bonuses during...

-### Find your Groove

-Top-most 10 inserts in North-West chain... spells out G-R-O-O-V-E-L-I-N-E.

-TODO: Define scoring bonuses during...

-### Flat-tire

-Top-most 4 inserts in South-East chain... spells out F-L-A-T. Entering left "pot hole" 4 times causes a flat tire.
-No modes are advanced and scoring is back to "base scoring" until player successfully makes it to Pit Row.

-### Pit Row

-Primary right flipper shot.
-Player needs to pit... either to lock a ball or fix a flat.

-* Active after 3 "Laps" or when "FLAT".
-* Left-arrow indicator flashes.
-* **DOES NOT LOCK A BALL DURING FLAT MODE**!

-After a successful "pit stop", ball is auto-kicked after a couple seconds of "pit sounds".
-If this is the 3rd locked ball, Split-time Multiball is activated.
-Otherwise, gameplay returns to Pace Lap mode.

-### Lapped - "She's going the distance".

-Player knocks down all 4 drop targets during a single ball.

-### BOOST Bonus - "She's going for speed".

-When fully lit, lamps blink and the incrementing switches award 10x for some TBD number of seconds (30?).

-* Awarded at end of ball (flat value * multiplier)
-* Pulses chimebox 5 times in 0.5s intervals equal to lit letters (turning them off with each group (similar to original spec)
-* Entering left-hole during play:
-  * Collects a TBD scoring value.
-  * Additionally increments the multiplier IF "BOOST" inserts fully lit.

-### Winner's Circle Multi-ball (2-ball) - "She's all alone, all alone,
-all alone".

-Left and right lights by the top-hole indicate state towards achieving.
-Player must:

-* Complete spelling of GROOVELINE to light left
-* Knock down *ALL* 4** Drop Targets to light right
-* Enter the top-hole while both indicators are lit

-Top-hole will lock ball and autokicker will launch 2 more.

-### Split-time Multiball (3-ball) - "In a time of need".

-20 second or so, time-limited multi-ball.
-Activated when 3rd ball is soft-locked.
-Entering pit row extends time by 5s or so.

-### Red-flag Multiball (4-ball)
+### Base (Pace Lap)

+Racers, on your mark...

+- Music: "The Distance"
+- Top left gate is closed.
+- Standard scoring described here

+### Green-flag 1/4

+The race begins!

+- Music: "Flirting with Disaster"
+- Activated when the required number of qualifiers are hit
+- Top left gate is open allowing a counter-clockwise orbit
+- Bottom-most 3 inserts on South-East chain track orbits
+- 3 successful orbits:
+  - Awards a bonus (TBD)
+  - Resets the inserts
+  - Lights one of the 4 traffic signal inserts

+### Grooveline 2/4

+The fastest way around the track.

+- North-West chain of clear inserts.
+- Spells out G-R-O-O-V-E-L-I-N-E.
+- Rolling over the North-West rollover advances a letter
+- With all letters lit, Spinner activates "Shake your Groove Thing"
+- Completing lights one of the 4 traffic signal inserts
+- **Resets after each ball**

+### Grand Prix 3/4

+It's the name of the game!

+- Top-most 5 inserts in South-West chain spells out G-R-A-N-D
+- Top-most 4 inserts in South-East chain spells out P-R-I-X
+- Left standing target lights a GRAND insert
+- Right standing target un-lights a GRAND insert
+- Lighting all 5 and entering the hole lights one letter of PRIX
+- Hitting either the PRIX hole or standing target:
+    - Resets GRAND inserts
+    - Lights left side of podium insert
+- Lighting all 4 of PRIX and entering hole:
+  - Lights right side of podium insert
+- With both sides lit, entering podium hole:
+  - Activates Grand Prix Multiball
+  - Lights one of the 4 traffic signal inserts

+### Pit Row Hurry-up 4/4

+Every driver's gotta pit Cole...

+- Completing ANY of the 4 other main modes activates Pit Row
+- 30 second hurry-up with 2x scoring awarded for all switches
+- If `n` (TBD) switches are hit:
+  - Static bonus is held until end of ball
+  - Lights one of the 4 traffic signal inserts
+- When time expires, game mode returns to "Base" mode (pace lap)

+### End of Ball Bonus

+- Music "The Beautiful People" in time with Chimebox
+- Pulses chimebox in time with music equal to lit letters, turning them off with each group (throwback) and is followed by "There's no time to discriminate Hate every motherfucker That's in your way"
+- Bonus inserts lit by spinner
+  - Every `n` spins lights 1/10 of the bonus inserts in sequence
+    - (experiment with how many spins a typical ball gets)
+  - Lighting the last insert locks in the first, second and so on
+- Bonus calculated by:
+  - Lit Bonus insert * (Number of lit traffic signals)

+### Tilt

+- Sound clip: "Hey, you, are you trying to be mean?"

+### Disqualifier

+- Hitting the central-right drop target will remove one unit of "progress" from each mode (or some modes - TBD)

+### Multi-ball Modes

+#### Shake your Groove Thing Multiball (2-ball)

+- Music "Shake your Groove Thing"
+- Spinner and Grooveline rollover awards 2x scoring

+#### Grand Prix Multiball (3-ball)

+- Music: "Mach 5"
+- Primary Multiball
+- Top-hole keeps ball locked.
+Autokicker will launch the others.
+- Add a ball up to 3 times by getting into any hole, exclusive

+#### Red-flag Multiball (3-ball)

 The Wizard Mode (if we get to it).
-Player must complete *4 major obectives* indicated by the 4 lights in the center of the playfield:

-* Knock down both pairs of drop-targets
-* Collect *3 Complete* BOOST Bonuses (end of ball OR during play)
-* Begin Winner's Circle Multiball
-* Begin Split-time Multiball
+Hit everything.

+- "Music" is just a heart beat and heavy breathing
+- Player must light all 4 traffic signals to activate
+- 60 seconds to put all the lights out
+- Each shot should have a different "wrecking/crash" sound
+- Use the chimebox here, too
+- TODO